tailoredmedia/AndroidTemplate/README.md

     * Detaching of the view model is handled by the base classes.
     * Activities should extend `BaseActivity<Binding, ViewModel>`.
 You should use `setAndBindContentView(savedInstanceState, layoutResId)`, which sets the content view, creates the binding and attaches the view.
 Don’t forget to inject the viewModel via `activityComponent().inject(this)` before setting the content view.
     * Fragments should extend `BaseFragment<Binding, ViewModel>`.
 You should use `setAndBindContentView(inflater, container, savedInstanceState, layoutResId)`, which sets the content view, creates the binding and attaches the view.
 Don’t forget to inject the viewModel via `fragmentComponent().inject(this)` before setting the content view.
-    * ViewHolders should extend BaseViewHolder<Binding, ViewModel>.
+    * ViewHolders should extend BaseActivity/FragmentViewHolder<Binding, ViewModel>.
 You should use `bindContentView(view)`, which creates the binding and attaches the view.
 Don't forget to inject the viewModel via `viewHolderComponent().inject(this)` before binding the view.

 ## Testing